emranxec/MyLearning/README.md

 ```
  [hibernate-criteria-queries](https://www.geeksforgeeks.org/hibernate-criteria-queries/)
 ----
-##  load a big trnsactional file and fetch the trnasction records using best data structures?
+## Q. load a big trnsactional file and fetch the trnasction records using best data structures?
 >
 ----
-##  why jquery over javascript ?
+## Q. why jquery over javascript ?

 ##### JavaScript
 > JavaScript is a dynamic, multiparadigm programming language.
 It is interpreted and not compiled.
 Therefore, as the name suggests, it is a scripting language.